umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/rocky.md

 virus, protect the most vulnerable in our communities, and preserve our economic and social vitality."
 [Foundation Action Plan](https://www.rockefellerfoundation.org/national-covid-19-testing-and-tracing-action-plan/)

+"In 1901, Gates designed the Rockefeller Institute for Medical Research (now Rockefeller University), of which he was board president.
+He then designed the Rockefeller Foundation, becoming a trustee upon its creation in 1913.
+Gates served as president of the General Education Board, which became the leading foundation in the field of education."
+[Frederick Taylor Gates](https://en.wikipedia.org/wiki/Frederick_Taylor_Gates)

 ### Links